husin-sajjadi/ecmascript-webrtc-sipml/README.md

-# Sipml5 webrtc for Ecmascript
+# Sipml5 webrtc for Angular

 This is a Webrtc library for Angular based on [Sipml5](https://www.doubango.org/sipml5/).
 In fact, It's a bridge between [Sipml5](https://www.doubango.org/sipml5/) and Angular.